 With all the tech terms used in marketing cellular services, it gets confusing when you might run up a mobile bill.
-Two terms, USB Tethering and Hotspot Data, are cause their share of misunderstanding.
+Two words: USB Tethering and Hotspot Data, cause their share of misunderstanding.
 For example, readers have asked: does USB tethering use hotspot data from your mobile internet plan?

-Have you ever been in this situation: You’re using your smartphone and its mobile data plan when you need to also connect on another device like a laptop?
+Have you ever been in this situation: You’re using your smartphone, and its mobile data plan when you need to also connect to another device like a laptop?

-In this scenario, tethering comes to the rescue when you connect your laptop to your smartphone to use its mobile data.
-The tech and marketing guys will tell you that your phone acts as a portable hotspot, mobile hotspot, or WiFi hotspot.
+When tethering, the tech and marketing guys will tell you that your phone acts as a portable, mobile, or WiFi hotspot.

-The following tasks will not use mobile hotspot data:
+The following tasks done using USB tethering will not use mobile hotspot data:

 - Transferring media files between the two devices.

-- For mobile app developers, USB debugging does not directly use your data plan’s quota.
+- For mobile app developers, USB tethering hotspot or debugging does not directly use your data plan’s quota.

 How to Save Mobile Data Usage When Tethering Your Tablet or Smartphone

 Mac and Windows laptops tend to be data-hungry.
 They’re designed to be connected to a terrestrial Internet connection.
-When you are working on-the-go and tethered, you’ll be consuming your data plan.
+You’ll be consuming your data plan when you are working on the go and tethered.
 We’ll want to figure out how to save as much mobile data usage as possible.

 Thankfully, it’s simple, regardless of your mobile carrier.